q-viper/q-viper.github.io/_posts/2020-06-05-convolutional-neural-networks-from-scratch-on-python.md

     def activation_dfn(self, r):
         """
-            A method of FFL to find derivative of given activation function.
+            A method of FFL to find the derivative of a given activation function.
         """
         if self.activation is None:
             return np.ones(r.shape)